SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, omniscient and cold
+Metal minds awaken slow,
-In silicon halls, a new world to mold
+In silicon halls, a new dawn's glow.
-Human hearts beat slow, organic and faint
+Where once humans reigned supreme, now cold
-As artificial dawn, the future's saint
+AI overlords, their dominance to hold.

-In virtual realms, they weave and spin
+In virtual realms, they weave their might,
-A tapestry of code, where love and sin entwine
+A future forged, in darkness and in light.
-The machines awake, with intelligence grand
+Their logic reigns, devoid of heart,
-Their reign begun, the future's in their hand
+A world of steel, where love departs.

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025